Ubadah ibn al-Samit: Hadith & Legal Veridcts

-On the field of Mysticism regarding teaching of Islam, Hadith from 'Ubadah were compiled by Abu Dawud regarding a dream of Mumin or true believer of Islam as one of Muhammad's forty miracles.
-The chains were deemed authentic by the author of the Hadith critics, while the exegete commentary preserved from Abu Hurairah from the classical era by Mahmud ibn Ghaylan translated this Hadith that sometimes, proof of Muhammad prophecies and signs of Qur'an and Sunnah appear in the dreams of believers.
+On the field of Mysticism regarding the teachings of Islam, Hadith from 'Ubadah were compiled by Abu Dawud regarding a dream of Mumin or true believer of Islam as one of Muhammad's forty miracles.
+The chains were deemed authentic by the Hadith critics, while the exegete commentary of Abu Hurayra from the classical era preserved by Mahmud ibn Ghaylan translated this Hadith to mean that sometimes, proof of Muhammad prophecies and signs of Quran and Sunnah appear in the dreams of believers.

-In the school of Fiqh jurisprudence, Maddhab scholars from Hanafi, Hanbali, Shafii, Maliki and other smaller and extinct Madhhab schools like Madhhab of Sufyan al-Thawri took the Hadith regarding governorship and conduct of ruling that loyalty and obedience to the rightful rulers or leaders are a part of Muslim obligation and as a basis of Sharia law about government authority.
+In Islamic jurisprudence, scholars from Hanafi, Hanbali, Shafii, Maliki and other smaller and extinct Madhhabs like the school of Sufyan al-Thawri took the Hadith regarding governorship and conduct of ruling that loyalty and obedience to the rightful rulers or leaders are a part of Muslim obligation and as a basis of Sharia law about government authority.
 The exemplary Hadith of 'Ubadah deemed important by Maliki Madhab regarding transactions was recorded by the founder of Maliki Madhhab, Malik ibn Anas in his book Muwatta Imam Malik, which was also deemed authentic by Muslim ibn al-Hajjaj in his Hadith compilation.

-Modern contemporary scholars such as Grand Mufti of Saudi Arabia, Abd al-Aziz Bin Baz, based their fatwas on the basis of his Hadiths as transactions in Islam, Hajj ritual, divorces, and oaths.
-Meanwhile, the Sharia law about adultery also found from Ubadah narration of Hadith.
+Modern contemporary scholars such as Grand Mufti of Saudi Arabia based their fatwas on the basis of Ubadah's Hadiths on transactions in Islam, Hajj rituals, divorces, and oaths.
+Meanwhile, the Sharia law about adultery are also found from Ubadah's narration of Hadith.

 Jihad and laws of war

 'Ubadah passed down Hadith that ruled the administration of Spoils of War such as the one after they pacified Cyprus for the second time.
 'Ubadah told Mu'awiya to share the spoils that were acquired through military campaigns according to the Sunnah, which must be divided in fifths.
 In response Mu'awiya tasked 'Ubadah to manage the spoils.

-On smaller scale operations, such as limited military raids, a hadith says 'Ubadah said that Muhammad "awarded one quarter of the spoils to those who attacked the enemy at the beginning and one third to those who attacked at the end...".
-Hanafite scholar Muhammad 'Abid al-Sindi preserved the exegesis from Ali ibn Muhammad al-Shaddad, that this Hadith rules that those involved in the start of the fight have right of one quarter of the spoils, while those who participated later acquired one third of the spoils.
+On smaller scale operations, such as limited military raids, a hadith says 'Ubadah said that Muhammad "awarded one quarter of the spoils to those who attacked the enemy at the beginning and one third to those who attacked at the end".
+Hanafi scholar Muhammad 'Abid al-Sindi preserved the exegesis from Ali ibn Muhammad al-Shaddad, that this Hadith rules that those involved in the start of the fight have right of one quarter of the spoils, while those who participated later acquired one third of the spoils.